 Publishing during candidature may be useful for a number of reasons:

 - Thesis markers may look more favourably on work that has already been peer-reviewed and published

 - Your name becomes visible and marks your territory in the academic community

 - Looks impressive on your CV when applying for academic/research positions and grants

 - Present at conferences and convert your paper into a journal article (must alter paper by more than 50% or not publish in proceedings)

 - Adapt discrete chapters which are easily contextualised.
 Remember a journal audience is different from a thesis audience and adapt accordingly.
 Avoid over referencing.

 - Collaborate with established researchers (such as your supervisor) if appropriate

-For assistance contact the Research Services Librarian.
+For further assistance please contact your School Librarian.